jjdv/weather5/README.md

 There were three main goals in mind when choosing app solutions:
 1. Functionality, i.e. delivery to user all usefull info available from the API
 2. User experience.
 This means for me mainly a clear user interface with a natural, convenient navigation, at a good aesthetic level.
-3. App load time, which translates into a lightweight solutions the limited number of server calls.
+3. App load time, which translates into a lightweight solutions with limited number of server calls.
 (It's also an element of the user experience but worth of a dedicated attention.)

 #### Solution
 The API features and limitations, the app goals and the time devoted for the app resulted in the following solution elements: